ltrgoddard/thesis/temp.markdown

     *Écrits: A Selection*, trans. by Alan Sheridan [London: Tavistock Publicatons, 1977], p.
 321).

-[^499]: ???
-CLARIFY STRENGTHS AND WEAKNESSES OF THIS THESIS’S APPROACH.

-[^500]: An obvious example of such disregard is Prynne’s discussion of
+[^499]: An obvious example of such disregard is Prynne’s discussion of
     Shelley and Malthus in relation to contemporary reproductive policy, in which women are viewed as mechanical functions in a bio-economic system regulated primarily by male legislators.
 While a charitable